tarsisexistence/routeshub/package/README.md

 export class ExampleComponent implements OnInit {
   ...

-  // getting access in the component from the place we declared above public union = exampleUnion;

-  // or even declare in the straighforward way public union = createUnion({
+  // or even declare in the straightforward way public union = createUnion({
     app: appSlice,
     about: aboutSlice